WakiMak/trentent.github.io-forked/_posts/2019-02-06-citrix-logon-simulators-part-2.md

                                                                                     </div>

                                                                                     <p>
-                                                                                      In my previous post I was looking at utilizing a Logon Simulator to setup some proactive monitoring of a Citrix environment. Â I setup some goals for myself: Minimize the number of VM's to run the robots As little resource consumption as possible Still provide operational alerts Operate on-premise I want the footprint of these robots [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                                      In my previous post I was looking at utilizing a Logon Simulator to setup some proactive monitoring of a Citrix environment.
+I setup some goals for myself: Minimize the number of VM's to run the robots As little resource consumption as possible Still provide operational alerts Operate on-premise I want the footprint of these robots [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                                       <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->